hector-munachi/rsl-component/README.md

 ```

 ## Example
-When you use the InputRSL component in your form, you can pass down the selectedRegion, selectedState, and selectedLga values as props, and also pass down the corresponding handleRegionChange, handleStateChange, and handleLgaChange callback functions to update the state when the user makes selections.
+When you use the `InputRSL` component in your form, you can pass down the `selectedRegion`, `selectedState`, and `selectedLga` values as props, and also pass down the corresponding `handleRegionChange`, `handleStateChange`, and `handleLgaChange` callback functions to update the state when the user makes selections.

-Here's an example of how you can use the InputRSL component in a form
+Here's an example of how you can use the `InputRSL` component in a form:

 ```javascript
 import React, { useState } from 'react';